PilzHere/XRay/README.md

 # XRay

+XRay is an application used to show information about hardware and software installed on a computer.

 **Latest stable release is 1.1.2.**

-XRay is an application used to see what's under the hood of your computer.
-(It will show what components are installed on your computer).

-It is **FREE** to use, edit and distribute!

-**Download latest version from "Releases" tab.**

-XRay can read data from:
+### XRay gathers data about
-Motherboard, BIOS, Processor, Memory, Operating System, Mounted Drives & Partitions, Graphics Processor, Monitors, Network Interfaces and USB Devices.
+* Motherboard
+* BIOS
+* Processor
+* Memory
+* Operating System
+* Mounted Drives & Partitions
+* Graphics Processor
+* Monitors
+* Network Interfaces
+* USB Devices.

-## Tested platforms:
+## Tested platforms

 * Windows (10)